Mr. Parker's Class

 The following links access pdf files that may be useful to you.

-• Etiwanda School District App, including the new "Rooms" communication tool (link)
+• Etiwanda School District App, including the new "Rooms" communication tool (pending)

-• Parker/Strub Suggested School Supply List (link) - The purchase of these items by families is not required.
+• Parker/Webster Suggested School Supply List (link) - The purchase of these items by families is not required.

-• Mr. Parker's Back to School Night presentation (link).
+• Mr. Parker's Back to School Night presentation (I will post this after the event).

 • Signature page from the Student Planner (link).